kruin/OpenGraphEd/README.md

 # OpenGraphEd

-Modernized and extended graph editor based on **JGraphEd**.

-OpenGraphEd continues from a JGraphEd-based codebase and adds integration, cleanup, adaptation for modern Java, and room for further development.

-## Origin and credits

 OpenGraphEd is based on the original **JGraphEd** code line.

-This repository builds on the JGraphEd tradition and continues it in a modernized and extended form.
+This repository builds on the JGraphEd by adding a specific case.
+Let a structure consist of open nodes and extended forms.

 Reference repository:
 [Graph-JGraphEd](https://github.com/kruin/Graph-JGraphEd)